radareorg/blog/content/posts/radare-0-10-0.md

 You might  also be happy to know that radare2 now successfully compiles on [tcc]( http://repo.or.cz/tinycc.git ), the *tiny C compiler*.
 This might be useful if you’re compiling radare2 on weird platforms.
 Please be sure to use tcc from git too :) Moreover, radare2 tries as hard as it can to run on your-super-weird-platform-that-no-ones-has-ever-head-off, we implemented the `cp` and `mv` commands, since you might not find those everywhere.

+Thanks to revskills for spending time fuzzing and reporting several parts of r2.

 # Better support for iOS

 Radare2 comes with some new features that will make iOS reverse engineers happy: